Starlink: Constellation design and status

+In February 2019, a sister company of SpaceX, SpaceX Services Incorporated, filed a request with the FCC to receive a license for the operation of up to a million fixed satellite Earth stations that would communicate with its non-geostationary orbit (NGSO) satellite Starlink system.

+In June 2019, SpaceX applied to the FCC for a license to test up to 270 ground terminals – 70 nationwide across the United States and 200 in Washington state at SpaceX employee homes – and aircraft-borne antenna operation from four distributed United States airfields; as well as five ground-to-ground test locations.

+On October 15, 2019, the United States FCC submitted filings to the International Telecommunication Union (ITU) on SpaceX's behalf to arrange spectrum for 30,000 additional Starlink satellites to supplement the 12,000 Starlink satellites already approved by the FCC.
+That month, Musk publicly tested the Starlink network by using an Internet connection routed through the network to post a first tweet to social media site Twitter.

-First Generation
+First generation

-Contains all v0.9 and first generation satellites.
-Tintin A and Tintin B as test satellites are not included.
+The chart below contains all v0.9 and first generation satellites (Tintin A and Tintin B, as test satellites, are not included).

 Early designs had all phase 1 satellites in altitudes of around 1100–1300 km.
 SpaceX initially requested to lower the first 1584 satellites, and in April 2020 requested to lower all other higher satellite orbits to about 550 km.
 In April 2020, SpaceX modified the architecture of the Starlink network.
 SpaceX submitted an application to the FCC proposing to operate more satellites in lower orbits in the first phase than the FCC previously authorized.
 The first phase will still include 1,440 satellites in the first shell orbiting at 550 km in planes inclined 53.0°, with no change to the first shell of the constellation launched largely in 2020.
 SpaceX also applied in the United States for use of the E-band in their constellation The FCC approved the application in April 2021.

-On 24 January 2021 SpaceX released a new group of 10 Starlink satellites, the first Starlink satellites in polar orbits.
+On January 24, 2021 SpaceX released a new group of 10 Starlink satellites, the first Starlink satellites in polar / SSO orbits.
 The launch surpassed ISRO's record of launching the most satellites in one mission (143), taking to 1,025 the cumulative number of satellites deployed for Starlink to that date.

-On 3 February 2022, 49 satellites were launched as Starlink Group 47.
-A G2-rated geomagnetic storm occurred on 4 February, caused the atmosphere to warm and density at the low deployment altitudes to increase.
+On February 3, 2022, 49 satellites were launched as Starlink Group 4–7.
+A G2-rated geomagnetic storm occurred on February 4, caused the atmosphere to warm and density at the low deployment altitudes to increase.
 Predictions were that up to 40 of the 49 satellites might be lost due to drag.
-After the event, 38 satellites reentered the atmosphere by 12 February while the remaining 11 were able to raise their orbits and avoid loss due to the storm.
+After the event, 38 satellites reentered the atmosphere by February 12 while the remaining 11 were able to raise their orbits and avoid loss due to the storm.

-In October 2022 SpaceX notified the FCC it plans to add V-band payload to the second generation satellites rather than fly phase 2 V-band satellites as originally planned and authorized.
+In March 2023, SpaceX submitted an application to add V-band payload to the second generation satellites rather than fly phase 2 V-band satellites as originally planned and authorized.
 The request is subject to FCC approval.